-- First, specify individual income or income earned by a household.
+- First, choose to compare individual income or income earned by a household.

-- Second, pick the closest city or metro area to the city you’re interested in (it may be easier to search on state abbreviation) and optional comparison metro areas.
+- Next, pick the closest city or metro area (you can search on state abbreviation)

 Income Percentile by City Tool Input Options

-- Income: Total pre-tax income earned either by one individual or a household.
-Total means any W-2 job income, along with business income, realized investment income, and any other sources from this list.
+- Income: Pre-tax income earned either by one individual or a household.
+Income is from any source on this list.

-- Individual or Household: Choose whether you want to compare an individual‘s income or total income earned in a household.
+- Individual or Household: Choose whether you want to compare an individual income or household income